Contact Us Today (424) 372-3112

 With involuntary manslaughter, it can average from 2 to 4 years behind bars.

-Such penalties can have long ranging and very detrimental effects on your life and that of your family.
-It is vital that you have the experience and resources of our firm to help you fight these charges.
+The potential penalties for manslaughter are severe and can have long-term and very detrimental effects on your life and that of your family.
+It is vital that you have our firm's experience and resources to help you fight these charges.

-In addition to jail time and probation, you can face additional penalties if you are convicted of manslaughter.
-Some are at the court's discretion, while others will occur due to the fact you now have a criminal record.
+If you are convicted of manslaughter, you can face additional penalties in addition to jail time and probation.
+Some are at the court's discretion, while others will occur because you now have a criminal record.

 You can face criminal charges for vehicular manslaughter under Penal Code 192(c) when you negligently operate a motor vehicle and unintentionally cause another person's death.